sipuli93/MMM-SensorTemps/README.md

 |----------------- |-----------
 | `ruuvitagRestGatewayAddr` | *Required* Full url pointing to sensor in rest api.
 Example `http://<ip>:<port>`
 | `sensors` | *Required* List of sensors.
 Mac address and name.
 | `sendAsOutdoorNotification` | *Optional* false is default.
-When set to true, sensors temperature and humidity will be sended via notification to other modules (OUTDOOR_TEMPERATURE and OUTROOD_HUMIDITY)
+When set to true, sensors temperature and humidity will be sended via notification (CURRENT_WEATHER_OVERRIDE) to other modules, this overdrives current temperature and humidity in default weather module.
 | `hideIfTempUnder` | *Optional* -1000 is default.
 Treshold for showing/hiding sensor.
 Ex. for sauna, no need to show temperature if not hot.